9brada6/tabs-with-posts/development.md

     - Move the documentation to the last position, in he tabs.
     - Add some photos.
     - Make a link button, and add the id before the title, as when clicked on a link, to see the title(search on google how to do it before).

+    Cache:
+    - Say how cache works, what plugin have been tested on.
+    - Write in documentation what plugins are supported: WP Fastest Cache(By Emre Vona), Autoptimize(By Frank Goossens (futtta)), WP Super Cache(By Automattic), WP-Optimize(By David Anderson, Ruhani Rabin, Team Updraft), Hummingbird(By WPMU DEV), W3 Total Cache(By BoldGrid)

     CSS: